In Defense of the Burnouts

 In other words: they’re burnouts *Clearly .

-The reason for is simple: burnouts aren’t nearly as TERRIBLE or inherently ‘burnt out’ as they’ve been written off to be.
+The reason for this is simple: burnouts aren’t nearly as terrible or inherently ‘burnt out’ as they’ve been written off to be.

 The cliché, classic subconscious critique of ‘the stoner’ we’ve been seeing in movies and TV shows since the 50s hasn’t changed.
 Like in Freaks and Geeks, most of us tend to think of people who don’t care about their own futures as worthless.
 ‘If they don’t even care about themselves, what good could I ever do them?’ and that’s not a factually wrong statement: you probably can’t do anything for them, at least not by directly saying, or doing anything other than extremely coyly hinting at, something to them.

 The best way to go about this is by always being in the moment because that’s the only way to learn things subconsciously.
-Plus you need to apply them to your moment-to-moment life if you've actually learned them, and there are so many moments throughout the day (if you’re not getting caught up in them) that, if you’re learning in every one of them, you’re getting a lot more than you would if you were being forced to recognized those moments as something somehow 'more'.
+Plus: you need to apply them to your moment-to-moment life if you've actually learned them, and there are so many moments throughout the day (if you’re not getting caught up in them) that, if you’re learning, even if in a lesser capacity than under more 'focused' circumstances, within every one of them, you’re getting a lot more than you would if you were being forced to recognized those moments as something somehow 'more'.
 Forcing things never works.
-This can be overwhelming if you’re thinking about it too much, or even in the terms I’ve just used, which is why ‘burnouts’ tend to group themselves together, and to go through a time period (usually in high school), where they get pissed off at everyone for not understanding this, including, especially, themselves.
+This can be overwhelming if you’re thinking about it too much, or even in the terms I’ve just used, which is why ‘burnouts’ tend to group themselves together, despite being so much more 'individual', and to go through a time period (usually in high school), where they get pissed off at everyone for not understanding this, including, especially, most likely, if they're fo' real, themselves.

 In other words: ‘burnouts’ are the original ‘free thinkers’.